rosewang2008/calibrate_your_listeners/README.md

-# calibrate_your_listeners
-Calibrate your listeners!
+# Calibrate your listeners!
 Robust communication-based training for pragmatic speakers.
+Rose E. Wang, Julia White, Jesse Mu, Noah D. Goodman Findings of the Association for Computational Linguistics: EMNLP 2021

+Code soon to be released...